joinpursuit/AC_4_Web/units/html/lessons/api_intro.md

 In our example, the ATM makes a connection with the bank **through** the bank API.
 The API is the gatekeeper between the ATM (the user) and the bank vault.
 As developers, we use and create APIs all the time.
 When you are creating an API, you are _defining how you will allow developers to access your information_, typically the information you are storing in your database.
 These are called **endpoints**.
 In the case of the bank API, you are allowed to only do a few things from the ATM: check your balance, deposit money, withdraw money.
 You can't take out a loan, set up a 401(k), or print last year's tax return because the bank set up their API to **only allow** users to access certain information from the ATM.

 The same is true of most databases.
 Think about social media apps, like Twitter.
 As a user, you can interact with Twitter's database in specific ways: you can post tweets, delete tweets, add/remove photos, etc. You _cannot_ remove other people's tweets (unfortunately!) because Twitter's API makes sure that user's can only modify **their own** property.
 Imagine if you were able to delete other people's tweets and accounts?
-I can think of one accound _a lot_ of people would want to delete!
+That would lead to _chaos_!

 Let's look at a _simple_ API and start playing around with it.
 First, download this [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) Chrome extension.
 This will make viewing the data that you receive from APIs much more readable.